+Console

-Console The Console port is where you can connect a serial cable to a PC's serial port for configuration using your PC's HyperTerminal program.
+The Console port is where you can connect a serial cable to a PC's serial port for configuration using your PC's HyperTerminal program.
 Refer to Chapter 4: Using the Console Interface for Configuration for more information.

-Back Panel
+The Back Panel

-The console and power ports are located on the back panel of the Switch.
+The power port is located on the back panel of the Switch.